 The extra amount will start in your next Universal Credit payment if you already had LCW or LCWRA from a previous benefit claim.

-Otherwise you'll get the extra payment from 3 months after the DWP agree you have LCWRA.
-If it takes longer the DWP will backdate your payment so you don't lose out.
+Otherwise you'll start getting the extra payment in your fourth or fifth payment after you give the DWP evidence that you have LCWRA.
+If it takes longer for the DWP to decide, they'll backdate your payment so you don't lose out.

 If you're a carer